evadriggs/startup/README.md

 Um white text doesn't show up on a white background lol To treat something differently, use a <div class = ""> to name it something and use CSS to grab it a do something else than everything around it

+ What I've learned from the Simon JS: make sure to include the script source at the bottom if the html changes it! you should make different JS files for differnt html files you can add sound with JS!
+I think I'll implement sound when I have my caterpillar eat in my startup